javascript-tutorial/pt.javascript.info/1-js/02-first-steps/11-logical-operators/2-alert-or/task.md

-importância: 3
+importance: 3

 ---

-# Qual o resultado do alerta de encadeamento de OU's?
+# Qual o resultado do alerta de encadeamento de *OR*'s?

 Qual a saída do código abaixo?